UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 UTEP Stats and Trends

-- The Miners covered the spread in their only game when favored by 5.5 points or more.

-- UTEP's games this year have gone over the total in one out of three opportunities (33.3%).
+- UTEP's games this year have hit the over one time in three opportunities (33.3%).

 - In games that UTEP amasses more than 315.0 yards, the team is 2-1 against the spread and 3-1 overall.